Magnetic field induced corrections to the NJL model coupling constant from vacuum polarization: Numerical results

 \FloatBarrier

+The resulting up and down quark-antiquark chiral scalar condensates will be compared to results from lattice QCD from Ref. \cite{chiral-cond} by means of their average and their difference.
+To do this comparison, we define the following quantities:

+where $m_\pi$ and $f_\pi$ are the zero magnetic field pion mass and decay constant, respectively, here taken as $m_\pi=135\,\rm MeV$ and $f_\pi=86\,\rm MeV$.
 In figure (\ref{fig:average}) the magnetic field dependent part of the average of the up and down quark condensates $(\Sigma_u + \Sigma_d) (B)/2$, without the vacuum contribution, is shown as a function of the magnetic field.
 The curves present a comparison for the results obtained with solutions of the two gap equations, namely for the coupling constant $G_0$ and for coupling constants $G_{ff}^s$, respectively eq. (\ref{Gap-equation-magnetic}) and eq. (\ref{gap-eq-Gff}).
-Besides that, two solutions for extremely unusual (and not realistic) values for the standard NJL model - set II - are shown to be close to the lattice results that are also presented with error bars.
+Two different lattice calculations \cite{d-elia,htding-etal-latt} for these chiral condensates present the the same behavior with a nearly linear behavior with the magnetic field for stronger magnetic fields \cite{d-elia}.
+Points obtained from lattice calculation from Ref. \cite{chiral-cond}.
+Besides that, estimations with two different parameterizations for the magnetic field dependence of the NJL coupling constant, Eqs. (\ref{GB1}) and (\ref{GB2}), are presented.
+The curve for the magnetic field dependent coupling constant from polarization $G_{ff}(B)$ is basically the same as the one from $G_1(B)$.

 \FloatBarrier